Psionics (Dungeons & Dragons): Revision

 The psionics system was greatly revised in Player's Option: Skills & Powers and the revised Dark Sun Campaign Setting.
-Psionic abilities are determined by a character's Wisdom, Constitution, and Intelligence scores.
-Any character with sufficiently high scores and some luck will have some psionic talent known as a "wild talent"; any player character in the Dark Sun world will have psionic talent.
-Characters have Psionic Strength Points (PSPs) and a Mental Armor Class (MAC); attacking involves expending PSPs, and making an attack roll against the target's MAC.
-The system was redevised around a Mental Armor Class (MAC) and a Mental THAC0 (MTHAC0), mimicking the Armor Class (AC) and THAC0 used in normal combat.
-The harder the power was to use, the lower the MAC was to activate it.
-Likewise, the harder a mind was to break into, the lower that person's MAC was.
-Psionicists would have MTHAC0 scores that represent their ability to wield the psionic arts.
-This was exactly 21 minus the level of the psionicist.
+The psionic abilities possessed by a character are determined by the Wisdom, Constitution, and Intelligence scores of that character.
+Any character with high enough scores and successful dice rolling can have a psionic talent called a "wild talent".
+Any player character in the Dark Sun world will have psionic talent.
+Characters with psionic abilities also have Psionic Strength Points (PSPs) and a Mental Armor Class (MAC).
 Many of the powers were also altered in this revision.

 A reviewer for the British magazine Arcane felt that this system was "a much more logical set-up than was previously in use.
 It's a matter of taste, though, as to whether you think there's any need for spell-like psionic powers when the game already supports such a wide variety of magical styles."